 The vaccines included in the National Immunisation Programme are funded by tax revenue.
 They are free of charge for everyone.
 As a rule, other vaccinations must be purchased at one’s own expense.

-- Children receive the basic vaccinations included in the National Immunisation Programme from child health clinics, and adults from their local health centre or occupational health care provider free of charge.
+- Children receive the basic vaccinations included in the National Immunisation Programme from child health clinics or school health care, students from student health care and adults from their local health centre or occupational health care provider free of charge.

 - People who are in a risk group for a given disease due to an underlying condition or life situation are offered an expanded immunisation schedule funded by tax revenue.